mrajpurohit1912/Gen-AI-RAG-QnA-Chatbot/README.md

-# RAG Chatbot for ABC EdTech Platform
+# RAG Chatbot for EdTech Platform

 This project is a **Retrieval-Augmented Generation (RAG) chatbot** built for an EdTech platform.
 It allows users to ask questions related to courses, content, and services, and provides intelligent responses using a backend Flask API.
 The frontend is built using **React**, creating a modern, interactive web interface.